AustinAdodo/The_Ride_BackEnd/README.md

 Ensure Erlang and rRabbitMQ are both installed on yor development machine and the installation is done with the administrator account to avoid complexities, by convention Erlang is installed before RabbitMQ.

 ## Testing
-It is important to note that H2 databases do not support UUID primary key persistence, MSSQL was utilised for testing for this reason.
+It is important to note that H2 databases do not support UUID primary key persistence,if your preference is to configure an internal memory for unit testing.
+MSSQL was utilised for testing for this reason.
    - ### Unit Tests
      Unit Tests were configured using the inbuilt `@SpringBootTest` also ensure you use `@TestInstance(TestInstance.Lifecycle.PER_CLASS)` to handle test class instances more efficiently.
 Mocking was utilised for full isolation of the repository class.